The Tao of Assert Labs

 This is our philosophy and approach to building software.

-Thanks to Astral, Ramp, Amazon, Bell Labs, HashiCorp, Figma, Notion, Stripe, and many others for modeling organizational excellence.
+Thanks to Astral, Ramp, Amazon, Bell Labs, HashiCorp, Figma, Stripe, and many others for modeling organizational excellence.

 Do One Thing and Do It Well